Nikki Haley: Where is she now?

 "Hopefully you'll be coming back at some point, maybe in another capacity," President Trump told Haley when she announced she would be leaving.
 "You can have your pick."
 So popular was Haley within the party that she had to quell rumors that she might replace Vice President Mike Pence on the 2020 ticket.

-But Haley has not since been back, but she has continued to make her mark in the sphere of political influence.
-A few months later, Haley was tapped for a seat on Boeing’s board of directors, a position that earns a minimum annual compensation of $315,000 as of 2017.
+Haley has not since been back, but she has continued to make her mark in the sphere of political influence, and this week she will speak at the Conservative Political Action Conference (CPAC).

+A few months after her resignation, Haley was tapped for a seat on Boeing’s board of directors, a position that earns a minimum annual compensation of $315,000 as of 2017.

 MEDIA PILES ON NIKKI HALEY AFTER MISINTERPRETED CONFEDERATE FLAG REMARKS GO VIRAL